Canton Network gains momentum: TestNet is now live

 Canton TestNet lays similar foundational infrastructure for the Canton Network.
 It introduces an independently operated, globally available synchronization domain to participants.
 This enables the smart contract composability mentioned above (i.e., the ability for smart contract applications to compose atomically across applications).
 It is now possible to use multiple synchronization services depending on the needs of the use case and the trust requirements of the parties in a transaction, making cross application composability a reality for TradFi.

 Early adopter organizations are independently running this decentralized synchronization service and associated network utilities.
-Since the launch of Canton in May, this group has been testing the infrastructure, including the governance mechanisms and network tools, such as the Canton Naming Service, which acts as the address book for the network.
+Since the launch of Canton in May, they have been testing the infrastructure, including the governance mechanisms and network tools, such as the Canton Naming Service, which acts as the address book for the network.

 Rewind: Why do we need another blockchain network?